trenchproject/RShiny_PlantPhenology/include.md

 2. Plot average temperatures across time for each month in turn.
     2.1 Which month/s have generally seen the greatest increases in temperature?
     2.2 How might this be relevant to plant phenology?
+(Hint: A species is likely to be most affected by warming in the months before and during its typical flowering period.)